cmordinibluhm/pic_10_c_final_project/readme.md

 video demonstration of my project.

 ### Commit 16
-Pushed to github and reviewed markdown formatting again, made a few more changes with indenting and newlines.
+Pushed to GitHub and reviewed markdown formatting again, made a few more changes with indenting and newlines.

 Cleaned up main.cpp by organizing the main routine into sections such as "set the scene", "set up the view", "create the player".
-The "aesthetics" section will have all the declatations of graphics that the player does not collide with.
+The "aesthetics" section will have all the declarations of graphics that the player does not collide with.
 The "surfaces" section will have all the surfaces the player collides with.
 I am also changing the names of the surfaces to be more descriptive.

 set my scene's stickyfocus tag to true so that you don't ever have to click on the player to resume using the arrow keys to control it.